-Next week most of Ireland's students will be returning to their college courses.
-With the cost of accommodation at an all-time high and daily costs a thorn in the side of students, college is difficult when students are not in receipt of the SUSI grant.
+Most of Ireland's students will be returning to their college courses within the next couple of weeks.
+With the cost of accommodation at an all-time high and daily costs a thorn in the side of all students, college is difficult when students are not in receipt of the SUSI grant.

 If you're one of the many students who won't be receiving a SUSI grant you can apply for the Student Assistance Fund.
 The fund helps students who are experiencing financial difficulties.